librato/metrics-librato/README.md

 ### Librato DeltaGauges

-Typically Librato Gauges represent a particular value in time.
-The concept of a DeltaGauge as used above addresses the use of Librato Gauges to represent monotonically increasing values over time.
-To do this, the DeltaGauge tracks the last recorded value for a particular Coda Metric (e.g. Timer counts).
+Librato Gauges represent a particular value in time.
+The concept of a DeltaGauge as used above submits the delta between the current value and the previous value as the value of the Librato Gauge.
 Because the delta cannot be calculated without a previous value, the reporter will omit a metric for which a DeltaGauge is used the first time that metric is seen.